 Vitamin and mineral supplements are marketed as an investment in your health, but, dig a little deeper and you might find they are actually a waste of your hard earned money.
 Companies such as Blackmore’s, Nature’s Way, Centrum and Swisse use celebrity endorsements to make millions each year selling vitamin and mineral supplements that claim to improve everything from hair, skin and nails to memory and focus.
 However, rarely do you see a dietitian’s tick of approval on these products.
 Turns out, there is a good reason for this.

 Research shows, that unless an individual is deficient in a particular nutrient, supplementation is unnecessary and, in some cases, can be harmful to health.
 Nutrient deficiency can come about in a variety of ways.
-For example, in the case of restrictive diets (See Vegan), malabsorption issues (e.g. the elderly and in chron’s diseases), liver dysfunction and polymorphism (error in DNA) diseases, the likelihood of deficiency is high.
-For example, vitamin D supplements are extremely important to the elderly in order to maintain bone density.
-However, for the average generally healthy individual who consumes a well balanced diet, deficiency is rare.
+For example, in the case of restrictive diets, malabsorption issues (e.g. the elderly and in chron’s diseases), liver dysfunction and polymorphism (error in DNA) diseases, the likelihood of deficiency is high.
+For example, vitamin D supplements are extremely important for people who are deficient, since it will help them to maintain their bone mineral density.
+If you are not deficient, then there is no benefit.
 This is why, if you consider yourself generally healthy, I urge you to pocket that $44.95 you were about to spend on Swisse Women’s Ultivite 50+ and put it towards your next fruit and vegetable grocery shop.
 Both your body and your wallet will thank you.